 The Composite 9th House

 The Composite 9th house is similar to the natal 9th as it represents the “higher mind” beyond the day-to-day, your broader more philosophical mind.
 Neptune rules psychic abilities, confusion, escapism and spirituality.
 Neptune in the 9th according to Hand shows an interest in the mystical and psychic matters.
 We share the same views; both believe in fate, one time I was burning sage and doing a moon ritual only for him to come home with sage and a crystal in his pocket.
 How random, but definitely like-minded.
-Neptune in the 9th is also an indication that as a unit you do not view the world as it is.
-There is a certain seeing through rose-colored glasses.
+Neptune in the 9th is also an indication that as a unit you do not view the world as it is; it suggests seeing through rose-colored glasses.

 The Composite 10th house represents the couple’s life direction.
 It is the highest point in the chart and often indicates your direction, your goals, it rules status and reputation.

 The Composite 11th house is the house of hopes, friends and wishes.
 Planets placed here will show if you share the same ideals, obviously no planets are placed here I have however analyzed a chart where Saturn was in the 11th.
 Oh no Saturn restricts whatever it touches, this very well may symbolize a lack of friendship and hopes and wishes that never will materialize.
 Personal planets here can also indicate a relationship where friendship is the basis of the connection.

 The Composite 12th House symbolizes all that is hidden and repressed with in one another.